-If this sounds like a case study on supply and demand, then you are correct.
+If you’re thinking that this sounds like a great case study for an economics professor teaching supply and demand, then you are correct.
 As you can imagine, older air conditioners may have more leaks and need repairs.
-Any systems that are older than 2010 are more likely to use R22, which means there’s a lot more demand for it, and a reduced supply.
+Any units that are older than 2010 are more likely to use R22, which means there’s a lot more demand for it, and a reduced supply.
 Prices have only risen due to scarcity.

 Remember that in order to buy R22, you’ll need to be an EPA-certified technician.
 So, the normal homeowner is unable to purchase a cylinder themselves.
-Also, there are some stern regulations now on how refrigerant should be reclaimed and recycled, which raises the price.
-This fee is passed on to the homeowner as companies must cover the increased overhead connected to R22 repairs.
-There are requirements for importing, labeling, record keeping, reporting, destruction and reclaiming of R22 from existing systems.
+Also, there are some stern regulations now on how refrigerant is reclaimed and recycled, which raises the price.
+This cost is passed on to the homeowner as companies must cover the increased overhead connected to R22 repairs.
+There are requirements for importing, labeling, record keeping, reporting, destruction and reclaiming of R22 from existing units.

 How do I know if my unit uses R22?

-If your home has an air conditioning system that was built before 2010, your AC will typically have R22.
+If you have an air conditioning system that was built before 2010, your AC will typically have R22.
 However, if you installed your air conditioner after January 1, 2010, then your unit may not have R22.
-You can check the type of refrigerant your system runs on by reading the appliance’s nameplate.
-This nameplate is normally found on the outdoor condenser of your central air conditioning system.
-If you can’t locate it, you can read your user’s manual.
-Alternatively, you can contact your local Service Experts center.
-If you have a maintenance agreement with us, we also have your information on hand and a tech can let you know right away if your unit uses R22.
+You can see the type of refrigerant your system runs on by reading the appliance’s nameplate.
+This nameplate is usually found on the outdoor condenser of your central air conditioning system.
+If you can’t locate it, you can check your user’s manual.
+Otherwise, you can call your local Service Experts center.
+If you have a maintenance agreement with us, we also have your information on hand and a tech can let you know immediately if your unit uses R22.

 Instead of Freon, use Puron

-The industry has changed from R22 to R410a, which you may recognize by the brand name Puron.
-Throughout this article, we’ll use the name R410a (although Puron is a familiar brand, there are other companies that make R410a).
-There are some serious benefits to switching from an R22 air conditioning unit to one that uses R410a.
-It has a higher safety rating and an ozone depletion rating of zero, and it performed slightly better on energy-efficiency tests than R22.
+The industry has changed from R22 to R410a, which you may know by the brand name Puron.
+Throughout this article, we’ll use the name R410a (although Puron is a well-known brand, there are other companies that make R410a).
+There are some key benefits to switching from an R22 air conditioning unit to one that uses R410a.
+It offers a higher safety rating and an ozone depletion rating of zero, and it performed slightly better on energy-efficiency tests than R22.

 The truth about “drop-ins” is that there is no “drop-in” solution where you simply swap out the refrigerant.

 You may have heard information about “drop-in” replacements for R22.
-We strongly against against this route.
-Usually a homeowner who is anxious about the cost of replacing their system seeks out an alternative, and this appears to be an easy solution.
-It usually costs the homeowner more money, and virtually always voids the manufacturer warranty.
-The fact about “drop-ins” is that there is no “drop-in” solution where you simply swap out the refrigerant.
-The phrase “drop-in” is referring to retrofitting a air conditioner, which when done properly can cost the homeowner as much, or more, money than buying a new unit that uses R410a.
-In part, this is because different refrigerants function at different pressure levels and require different parts to run, which forces the technician to replace the most expensive components of your system to be compatible with the new refrigerant.
-If this vital step is skipped, your system will quickly stop working, and you’ll be forced to install a new unit anyway.
+We strongly against against this option.
+Typically a homeowner who is anxious about the cost of replacing their system seeks out an alternative, and this sounds like an easy solution.
+It often costs the homeowner more money, and almost always voids the manufacturer warranty.
+The truth about “drop-ins” is that there is no “drop-in” solution where you just swap out the refrigerant.
+The phrase “drop-in” is suggesting retrofitting a air conditioner, which when done correctly can cost the homeowner as much, or more, money than installing a new unit that uses R410a.
+In part, this is because different refrigerants function at different pressure levels and need different parts to run, which forces the technician to replace the most expensive components of your system to fit with the new refrigerant.
+If this vital step is skipped, your system will quickly stop running, and you’ll be forced to install a new unit anyway.

-Your manufacturer will possibly not pay for the parts to make this swap because retrofitting your AC system will likely void the warranty.
-It’s normally just a temporary fix, but purchasing a new upgraded AC system will probably benefit most homeowners in dependability, satisfaction, and long-term comfort.
+Your manufacturer will probably not pay for the parts to make this swap because retrofitting your AC system will likely void the warranty.
+It’s usually just a temporary fix, but purchasing a new upgraded AC system will probably benefit most homeowners in dependability, satisfaction, and long-term comfort.

-It’s wise to discuss pricing offers with your HVAC provider if you’re worried about cost.
-At Service Experts Heating & Air Conditioning, we have financing available that makes a replacement affordable, and we keep track of any manufacturer and utility rebates that would make it easier to swallow a surprising replacement.
-To avoid an emergency on a hot day, a lot of of our customers choose to do a pre-emptive replacement, and replace an old unit before it quits working.
+It’s wise to discuss pricing options with your HVAC provider if you’re worried about cost.
+At Service Experts Heating & Air Conditioning, we offer financing that makes a replacement affordable, and we monitor for any manufacturer and utility rebates that would make it easier to swallow a surprising replacement.
+To avoid an emergency on a hot day, a lot of of our customers elect to do a pre-emptive replacement, and replace an old unit before it quits working.
 If you’re considering that route as well, then you’re in good company!

 If your unit was built after 2010, you’re probably safe

-If your heating and air conditioning system was built after January 2010, the R22 phase out dilemma may not apply to you, because it’s possible that your system uses the new, approved replacement refrigerant, R410a.
-However, units installed after 2010 could still use R22, so it’s ideal to check with an HVAC Expert.
+If your heating and air conditioning system was built after January 2010, the R22 phase out problem may not apply to you, because it’s possible that your system uses the new, approved replacement refrigerant, R410a.
+However, systems installed after 2010 could still use R22, so it’s best to check with an HVAC Expert.
 You can always look for and the refrigerant type by reading the nameplate on your condenser (the condenser is the outside unit).

 What do I do if my air conditioner uses R22?

 - Reach out to an expert to replace the parts in your current air conditioner to help make it compatible with an approved air conditioner refrigerant.
-This is not recommended.
+This is not advised.

-To be clear, the EPA regulates the production and use of this refrigerant, but not your AC.
+To be clear, the EPA regulates the production and use of this refrigerant, but not your system.
 You aren’t required by law to replace your air conditioner.
-At some point, your AC will stop working and it will need to be replaced, and only R410a units will be available for sale.
+At some point, your AC will quit running and it will need to be replaced, and only R410a units will be available to purchase.

-The ideal option is to buy a new, upgraded air conditioner, particularly if your current air conditioner is already more than 10 years old.
-Service Experts Heating & Air Conditioning has many financing options that help to meet your budget, and again, we look out for rebates from HVAC manufacturers and local utilities to make it easier on you.
-New AC equipment will also be more efficient and give you superior comfort, helping to reduce your energy costs.
+The ideal option is to purchase a new, upgraded air conditioner, particularly if your current air conditioner is already more than 10 years old.
+Service Experts Heating & Air Conditioning has several financing options that help make the purchase affordable, and again, we look out for rebates from HVAC manufacturers and local utilities to help you out.
+New AC equipment is more efficient and give you superior comfort, helping to reduce your energy costs.

-If you aren’t aware of what type of AC refrigerant your air conditioning system uses, let us help.
-Contact Service Experts Heating & Air Conditioning today and we can provide an inspection to confirm if you are currently using R22 and, if so, which option works best for you.
+If you aren’t aware of what type of AC refrigerant your air conditioning system uses, we can help.
+Call Service Experts Heating & Air Conditioning today and we can provide an inspection to confirm if you are currently using R22 and, if so, what’s the best next step.